How to Know If Behavior Rises to the Level of Domestic Violence

 Contact Us

 At the law office of Bailey & Galyen, we provide a free initial consultation to every client.
-To set up an appointment with an experienced Texas criminal defense attorney, contact us by e-mail or call our offices at one of the convenient locations listed below.
+To set up an appointment with an experienced Texas criminal defense attorney, contact us by email or call our offices at one of the convenient locations listed below.
 We will take your call 24 hours a day, seven days a week.